 This conversation exists to alleviate the reader's concerns alongside Shallan's.
 A reassurance that we needn't have reservations, because the parshmen are too stupid to even understand the concept of freedom.
 In fact, the very notion of it makes them uncomfortable.
 They are, Words of Radiance argues, actually better off as slaves.

 There's a pernicious narrative sleight-of-hand taking place here.
 It isn't that slavery is wrong - that's quickly brushed aside.
-The 'real' issue here is that the slave are actually evil.
+The 'real' issue here is that the slaves are actually evil.
 Why, look how harmless they might appear!
 Good thing we know they are evil, else you might be fooled into overlooking them.
 (Or, you know, question a society built on slavery.)
 It isn't the slavery that troubles Shallan, it is the daunting task of convincing other people that their slaves are more evil than they are useful.

-It isn't that Words of Radiance has problems - a whole host of unfortunate cultural and historical parallels and insinuations.
+It isn't that Words of Radiance has problems - it is plagued with a whole host of unfortunate cultural and historical parallels and insinuations.
 It is that, rather than addressing these issues, it doubles down.2 There's no problem with genocide because the enemies are objectively evil, and will literally destroy the world if they go unchecked.
 There's no issue with slavery because the slaves literally don't even understand freedom.
-There's no issue with the slaughter and the butchery and the slavery and the looting because the victims are all non-persons, without feelings, without souls and - hell, the Alethi are just doing them a favour.
+There's no issue with the slaughter and the butchery and the slavery and the looting, because the victims are all literally non-persons, without feelings, without souls and - hell, the Alethi are just doing them a favour.
 The slaves wouldn't be able to feed themselves, and God says the dark-skinned people are cursed.
 This is an imaginary world that expresses (inadvertently, I'm sure) exactly how the supremacist fringe views the real world, and that's a frightening thing.

 Is it fantastic?
 Yes.
 This book doesn't skimp is the world building, especially in terms of the magic system.
 By the end, Kaladin and His Amazing Friends leap through the clouds smashing one another with shape-shifting psychic swords, whilst entire armies teleport from place to place as magical storms smash together, etc. etc. So, yeah.
 There's some magic in here.